Language module: Meaning of a module

 The notion of a dedicated language module in the human brain originated with Noam Chomsky's theory of Universal Grammar (UG).
 The debate on the issue of modularity in language is underpinned, in part, by different understandings of this concept.
 There is, however, some consensus in the literature that a module is considered committed to processing specialized representations (domain-specificity) in an informationally encapsulated way.
 A distinction should be drawn between anatomical modularity, which proposes there is one 'area' in the brain that deals with this processing, and functional modularity that obviates anatomical modularity whilst maintaining information encapsulation in distributed parts of the brain.

 No singular anatomical module

-The available evidence points towards no one anatomical area solely devoted to processing language.
+The available evidence points toward the conclusion that no single area of the brain is solely devoted to processing language.
 The Wada test, where sodium amobarbital is used to anaesthetise one hemisphere, shows that the left-hemisphere appears to be crucial in language processing.
 Yet, neuroimaging does not implicate any single area but rather identifies many different areas as being involved in different aspects of language processing. and not just in the left hemisphere.
 Further, individual areas appear to subserve a number of different functions.
 Thus, the extent to which language processing occurs within an anatomical module is considered to be minimal.
 Nevertheless, as many have suggested, modular processing can still exist even when implemented across the brain; that is, language processing could occur within a functional module.